regine/meltmodel/contributing.md

   steps 4 and 5 as needed, making new commits as you go.

 7. __Push Branch to Github__:
-  At some point you'll want to push the entire branch that contains your local changes to your own github repository which allows you to access the content from any other computer and also makes your changes visible to others.
+  At some point you'll want to push the entire branch that contains your the changes on local computer to your own github repository.
+This will allow you to access the content from any other computer and also makes your changes visible to others.
 If you have pulled the source from your own fork on Github (see step 2 above) this is as easy as